Cars (film): Critical response

-Claudia Puig of USA Today gave the film a positive review, saying "The animation is stunningly rendered.
+Claudia Puig of USA Today gave the film a positive review, saying, "The animation is stunningly rendered.
 But the story is always the critical element in Pixar movies, and Cars story is heartfelt with a clear and unabashed moral."
-David Edelstein of New York Magazine gave the film a positive review, saying "Like the Toy Story films, Cars is a state-of-the-computer-art plea on behalf of outmoded, wholesome fifties technology, with a dash of Zen by way of George Lucas."
-Moira MacDonald of The Seattle Times gave the film three and a half stars out of four, saying "Though the central idea of nostalgia for a quieter, small-town life may well be lost on this movie's young audience -- Cars finds a pleasant and often sparkling groove."
-Mick LaSalle of the San Francisco Chronicle gave the film two out of five stars, saying "Cars might get us into car world as a gimmick, but it doesn't get us into car world as a state of mind.
+David Edelstein of New York Magazine gave the film a positive review, saying, "Like the Toy Story films, Cars is a state-of-the-computer-art plea on behalf of outmoded, wholesome fifties technology, with a dash of Zen by way of George Lucas."
+Moira MacDonald of The Seattle Times gave the film three and a half stars out of four, saying, "Though the central idea of nostalgia for a quieter, small-town life may well be lost on this movie's young audience—Cars finds a pleasant and often sparkling groove."
+Mick LaSalle of the San Francisco Chronicle gave the film two out of five stars, saying, "Cars might get us into car world as a gimmick, but it doesn't get us into car world as a state of mind.
 Thus, the animation, rather than seeming like an expression of the movie's deeper truth, becomes an impediment to it."
-Derek Adams of Time Out gave the film a positive review, saying "There are many other brilliant scenes, some just as funny but there are just as many occasions where you feel the film's struggling to fire on all cylinders.
+Derek Adams of Time Out gave the film a positive review, saying, "There are many other brilliant scenes, some just as funny but there are just as many occasions where you feel the film's struggling to fire on all cylinders.
 Still, it's a Pixar film, right?
 And they're always worth a gander no matter what anyone says."

+Accolades

-AccoladesCars had a highly successful run during the 2006 awards season.
+Cars had a highly successful run during the 2006 awards season.
 Many film critic associations such as the Broadcast Film Critics Association and the National Board of Review named it the best Animated Feature Film of 2006.
 Cars also received the title of Best Reviewed Animated Feature of 2006 from Rotten Tomatoes.
-Randy Newman and James Taylor received a Grammy Award for the song "Our Town," which later went on to be nominated for the Academy Award for Best Original Song (an award it lost to "I Need to Wake Up" from An Inconvenient Truth).
+Randy Newman and James Taylor received a Grammy Award for the song "Our Town", which later went on to be nominated for the Academy Award for Best Original Song (an award it lost to "I Need to Wake Up" from An Inconvenient Truth).
 The film also earned an Oscar nomination for Best Animated Feature alongside Monster House, but both films lost to Happy Feet.
 Cars was also selected as the Favorite Family Movie at the 33rd People's Choice Awards.
 The most prestigious award that Cars received was the inaugural Golden Globe Award for Best Animated Feature Film.
 Cars also won the highest award for animation in 2006, the Best Animated Feature Annie Award.
 In 2008, the American Film Institute nominated this film for its Top 10 Animation Films list.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 322.